Synthetixio/synthetix-docs/content/contracts/Synthetix.md

 ---
-### `isWaitingPeriod`

-Whether or not the waiting period is ongoing for the given synth.
-If so, no exchanges into this synth will be allowed, nor will that synth be able to be transferred.

-??? example "Details"

-    **Signature**

-    `isWaitingPeriod(bytes32 currencyKey) external view returns (bool)`

----
 ### `maxIssuableSynths`

 The maximum number of a given synth that is issuable against the issuer's collateral.
 This is simply [`issuanceRatio *`](SynthetixState.md#issuanceratio) [`collateral(issuer)`](#collateral), priced in the requested currency.